jtiala/azure-devops-terraform-template/README.md

 ### Creating a pipeline

 1. In Azure DevOps, create a new pipeline using existing YAML file.
 Available pipeline templates are described below.
-2. Add an environment variables `PREFIX` and `ENV` with the same values that you used with the environment script.
+2. Add an environment variables `PREFIX` and `ENV` with the same values that you used with the environment script.
 3. Run the pipeline.
 4. Rename your pipeline with environment specific name so they are easier to recognize.
 5. You may want to add a manual approval check before deploying to some environments.
 Approval checks can be created in Azure DevOps at `Pipelines > Environments > [PREFIX]-[ENV]-infra > Approvals and checks`.